 360iSR completes the total training package by offering intelligence analyst, ISR operator and sensor operator training.
 We also provide assistance to clients in the development of CONOPs and TTPs.

-Together the two companies bring expertise in UAS and ISR operations to create a total training solution that not only ensures the highest level of flight safety training, but also that all specialisations within the UAS and ISR activity are individually trained, and that crew, team, and military unit are collective trained, thus enabling the integration of the UAS into the wider operational community.
-The result: more effective UAS operations, better return on investment in unmanned aircraft systems, and fully integrated and synchronised capability that supports decision-centric operations.
+Together the two companies bring expertise in UAS and ISR operations to create a total training solution that not only ensures the highest level of flight safety training, but also that all specializations within the UAS and ISR activity are individually trained, and that crew, team, and military unit are collective trained, thus enabling the integration of the UAS into the wider operational community.
+The result: more effective UAS operations, better return on investment in unmanned aircraft systems, and fully integrated and synchronized capability that supports decision-centric operations.

 The collaboration between 360iSR and Canadian UAVs represents a step change in UAS training.
 No longer is a client limited to a pilot–centric conversion to type course.
 Our training program addresses aviation authority certification issues such as BVLOS and DAA and it addresses operational issues such as integration of UAS activity into the broader ISR activity ultimately supporting information dominant operations.